lphan/ElephantCLI/README.md

 ElephantCLI
 ===========

 Add interfaces for using ElePhAnt as CLI.
-ElePhAnt Core functions is rooted at https://github.com/NeuralEnsemble/elephant
+ElePhAnt core functions is rooted at https://github.com/NeuralEnsemble/elephant